 Glastonbury is a colossal multi-genre event with something for everyone – think immersive theater and circus, mind-blowing art installations, and some of the greatest music out there.
 From Dolly Parton to David Bowie to Jay-Z and Adele, some of the biggest names in music have performed on its legendary Pyramid Stage over the years.

-This year’s edition brings Taylor Swift and Paul Mccartney on the iconic stage along with Lana del Rey and Diana Ross.
+The 2023 edition brings Guns N’ Roses and Elton John on the iconic stage along with Artic Monkeys and Lana del Rey.

 Sziget Festival, Budapest, Hungary

-Founded in 1993, this is not only Hungary’s foremost music event but also one of the largest and most anticipated summer festivals in Europe, welcoming over 500,000 visitors from all corners of the world with its stellar lineup and multicultural identity.
+Founded in 1993, this is not only Hungary’s foremost music event but also one of Europe’s largest and most anticipated summer festivals, welcoming over 500,000 visitors from all corners of the world with its stellar lineup and multicultural identity.
 In addition to live concerts, there will be a plethora of cultural events and sporting activities to choose from, as well as yoga classes, movie screenings, and boat parties.

 Untold Festival, Cluj-Napoca, Romania